Self-similar blow up for energy supercritical semilinear wave equation: Introduction

+The esistence of self-similar profiles with suitable boundary conditions is in general a delicate problem, and here we take advantage of symmetry reductions to transform the problem into the non-linear ODE problem \eqref{eq: Self-similar Profile} which is of shooting type.
+However the understanding of solutions is non trivial, and relies on the derivation of explicit monotonicity formulas to follow the non-linear flow.
+The existence of a countable family of solutions to \eqref{eq: Self-similar Profile} is obtained in \cite{BMW,DD} in the expected range

-The aim of this paper is twofold.
-First we aim at proposing an alternative to the method developped in \cite{7} for the construction of self similar profiles, and we construct self similar profiles by directly "gluing" soliton solutions to asymptotic self similar tails as in \cite{6}.
-The advantage of this method is its robustness as it can be applied to many more complicated problems, see e.g. \cite{2}, and also allows for a full description of the profile in space, but it describes only one end of the branch of solutions and cannot address the description of the full family as in \cite{7}.
-The statement is the following.
+Our first result in this paper describes the asymptotic behaviour of the branch of solutions to \eqref{eq: Self-similar Profile} leading to an explicit sequence of solutions that concentrate at the origin to a soliton profile.
+Our approach generalizes the analogous result for the semi-linear heat equation implemented in \cite{BB,CRS}.
+The advantage of this method is its robustness as it can be applied to more complicated problems, see e.g. \cite{BMR}, and also allows for a full description of the profile in space.

-\begin{theorem}[Existence and asymptotes of excited self similar solutions] There exists $N\in\mathbb N$ such that for all $n\ge N$, there exists a smooth radially symmetric self-similar solution to equation \eqref{eq: Nonlinear Wave} such that $\Lambda u_n$ vanishes exactly $n$ times on $(0,\infty)$.
-Moreover, for $\rho_0$ small enough,\\\\ \emph{(i) Behaviour at infinity:}
+\begin{theorem}[Existence and asymptotes of excited self-similar solutions] Assume \eqref{vneoneneoivne}.
+There exists $N\in\mathbb N$ such that for all $n\ge N$, there exists a smooth radially symmetric self-similar solution to equation \eqref{eq: Nonlinear Wave} such that for